-Domestic relations cases include divorce, separation, unmarried parent, and modification cases about child custody, parenting time, and child support.
-You may choose the type of trial that you think is best for your case.
+Two different types of trials are available in the Clackamas County Circuit Court for resolving domestic relations cases.
+Domestic relations cases include divorce, separation, unmarried parent custody, and modification cases about child custody, parenting time, and child support.
+The two types of trials are called an Informal Domestic Relations Trial (IDRT) and a Traditional Trial.
+You will need to choose the type of trial that you think is best for your case.